Last Updated: January 6, 2025

 • Ensure summary tasks have no links.

 Your Master Project should now have preliminary scope, time, work, and cost estimates.
 The WBS is the scope estimate.
 If all those tasks are completed, the product, service, or result will be delivered along with the project objectives.
-On the project summary level, you can review the work, cost, and schedule.
+You can review the work, cost, and schedule on the project summary level.

 It is tempting to consider the project estimating phase nearly completed at this point; however, we have several more things to consider and plan around, such as risk and resource availability.